Review and road test of the BMW 2 Series Convertible

 Ten Second Review of the BMW 2 Series Convertible

 BMW has a strong track record when it comes to desirable drop tops and this 2 Series Convertible has kept that streak going.
 With an economical diesel and punchy petrol powerplants that are also strong on efficiency, this drop-top looks good and poses a challenge its rivals have found very hard to level with.
-Now, it's been lightly updated, inside and out.

 We've had it drilled into us for years.
 A car will, after your house, likely be the second biggest capital purchase you ever make.
 Therefore, it's no frivolous expenditure.
 Cars need to be researched thoroughly and bought with an eye on return on that investment, their resale values propped up with diligent servicing and such like.
 All very worthy stuff which would probably see us all in Toyota Aygos if we actually followed it to the letter.